-In 2018 the Faculty of Engineering implemented the Professional Engagement Program, a new model of how we expose students to industry and professional work.
+The Faculty of Engineering has implemented the Professional Engagement Program, a new model of how we expose students to industry and professional work.

 In lieu of the traditional 12-week summer placements between third and fourth years, the Professional Engagement Program (PEP) requires students to complete 600 hours of in-curricular and extra-curricular activities, designed to develop student’s workplace competencies and transferrable employability skills that companies look for in engineering graduates.